 These mandatory forms allow the Idaho CapEd Foundation and the Teacher Grant Selection Committee to see how the grant money was spent, and how the project benefited students and education.

-These forms are available on the Teacher Grant Winners portion of our website; instructions are there as well.
+These forms are available on the Teacher Grant Winner’s portion of the website; instructions are there as well.
 Photos and samples are highly encouraged to show the Selection Committee how the money was used.

 The selection committee will select a project that meets these qualifications: